Food Organics Garden Organics (FOGO) Collection Service

 We are now 12 months into our FOGO collection service.
 So how are we going?

-To watch our series of TV Ads click below:
+To watch our previous series of TV Ads click below:

 The FOGO service means Shellharbour City residents can place ALL their food waste; scraps, leftovers, take away and out of date food in their green lid bin together with their regular garden material.
 On 1 July this bin changed from a fortnightly to a weekly service.

-To view a short explainer video click here.
+To view the original short explainer video click here.

-Your caddy lid shows what food types are acceptable in your FOGO bin.
+Your caddy lid also shows what food types are acceptable in your FOGO bin.

 With the cooler weather it's time to talk FOGO.
 Grass is growing slower so you might be thinking it's not worth putting food in FOGO?
 Remember, every week, even if there's only a small amount in, still put out your FOGO bin.